Diablo Immortal (2019)

-This means, of course, that it’ll be a right old paypig, as the game is being farmed out to NetEase who are well-known in China for making games that make 10-year-olds prey on their parents’ credit cards.
+This means, of course, that it’ll be a right old paypig, as the game is being farmed out to NetEase who are well-known in China for making games that prod 10-year-olds into preying on their parents’ credit cards.
 Such a business model is not just accepted in China, it seems to be preferred.
 Diablo Immortal’s chances of being a fairly priced good deal would therefore seem dead in the water.

 I know little about Diablo.
 I have this sort of rule where, if a game doesn’t have much grass or greenery in it then I don’t really bother with it.
 But it’s been fascinating watching the debacle from start to what isn’t even near the finish just yet.
 Now, the online dweebs need to be under no illusions here.
 This game is not going to be cancelled, any more than Star Wars Battlefront II or Metroid Prime: Federation Force were, or that putrid upcoming Command & Conquer mobile game will be.

 And unfortunately, it may not even flop, given the depressing fact that there are zillions of mobile players out there and there’s inevitably going to be some sort of profitable cross-section between these people and those who have spent oodles of hours on the previous Diablo titles.
 After all, I should hardly think this game will cost much to make.
 No mobile games do, and if they can manage to get that vital traction in even the first few days of going live, they could turn a massive profit.